🔍 User-Agent Parser

 What is a User-Agent Parser?

-A User-Agent parser reads the User-Agent header sent by browsers, bots, and apps, then extracts structured fields like browser family, version, operating system, device type, and rendering engine.
-Raw User-Agent strings are dense and inconsistent, so a parser helps convert them into developer-friendly metadata for debugging, analytics, and access control workflows.
+A User-Agent parser reads the User-Agent header sent by browsers, bots, and apps, then extracts structured fields like browser family, version, operating system, device type, and rendering engine, turning a dense raw string into usable metadata for debugging, analytics, and access control work.

 How to Use This Tool